davidreis97/jwt-editor/README.md

 ## Security

-For maximum security, we recommend reviewing the source code and compiling the app yourself, although compiled releases and auto-update support are provided for convenience.
+For maximum security, I recommend reviewing the source code and compiling the app yourself, although [compiled releases](https://github.com/davidreis97/jwt-editor/releases/latest/) and auto-update support are provided for convenience.

 ## Build Instructions